-New Year’s Eve is a magical time -- the evening when we bid goodbye to the old year and usher in the new.
+New Year’s Eve is a magical time — the evening when we bid goodbye to the old year and usher in the new.
 The days between Christmas and December 31 are the perfect time to reflect, reminisce, set intentions, and be with the ones you love the most.
 It also happens to be a terrific time to hit the road.
 But if the hustle and bustle of a big city or huge crowds don’t appeal to you, you might do just as well to consider a secluded and serene start to the New Year.
+No thundering fireworks displays, no deafening live music.

-Here are 11 places that make our short list for alternative, lovely, and low-key New Year’s Eve destinations.
+Here are 13 places that make our shortlist for alternative, lovely, and low-key New Year’s Eve destinations.

 1. Captiva Island, Florida